WouterJD/FortiusANT/doc/bluetooth.md

 ## Run FortiusANT with BLE support

 To use BLE support in FortiusANT it should be started from the command line with the `-b` option.
+After FortiusANT has detected the Tacx trainer it will start the BLE interface.
+FortiusANT will start advertising as 'FortiusANT Trainer' on Windows and Linux systems.
+On macOS, it will start advertising as your computer name.